-Inventory management means tracking, ordering, maintaining and utilizing the stock your business needs to operate smoothly.
+Inventory management means tracking, ordering, maintaining, and utilizing the stock your business needs to operate smoothly.
 While there are many ways to manage inventory, most successful businesses choose a single inventory management technique to help them manage their inventory.
 The right strategy depends on your business model, priorities, and more.

 Continue reading to learn more about each of these three inventory management strategies:

 For example, a home improvement store may stock dozens and dozens of barbecues and grills in spring and summer, but keep only a handful in stock during the winter months.
 These stores determine how many grills to buy based on how many they’ve sold in the past, and when.
-The push strategy is a good choice for businesses who can accurately predict customer demand.
+The push technique is a good choice for businesses that can accurately predict customer demand.

-The pull strategy is a method of inventory management in which a store, warehouse or businesses “pulls” an item only when a customer or employee orders it.
+The pull strategy is a method of inventory management in which a store, warehouse, or business “pulls” an item only when a customer or employee orders it.
 Instead of an item moving down a supply chain, it moves up—which can take a lot of time!

-Usually, the pull strategy is practiced for specialty items, very expensive items, or items for which there is low or unpredictable demand.
+Usually, the pull technique is practiced for specialty items, very expensive items, or items for which there is low or unpredictable demand.

 But the pull strategy is not for every business, especially if customers can get the same product immediately from another supplier.

-Just-in-time inventory offers businesses lower inventory carrying costs, less deadstock and improved cash flow.
-On the other hand, companies who rely on JIT inventory are not always able to meet demand, and sometimes have to overpay for a product just to get it to their customers quickly.
+Just-in-time inventory offers businesses lower inventory carrying costs, less headstock, and improved cash flow.
+On the other hand, companies that rely on JIT inventory are not always able to meet demand and sometimes have to overpay for a product just to get it to their customers quickly.

-No matter what method of inventory management your business practices, a good inventory app can help you practice better, faster and less stressful inventory management and control.
-Sortly is a top-rated inventory management software that works perfectly on phones, tablets and computers that can help you get organized fast, even if you’re in over your head.
+No matter what method of inventory management your business practices, Sortly’s inventory app can help you practice better, faster, and less stressful inventory management and control.
+Sortly is a top-rated inventory management software that works perfectly on phones, tablets, and computers that can help you get organized fast, even if you’re in over your head.

-The app offers key inventory management features like QR and barcode scanning, data-rich reporting, an-easy-to-customize inventory system, and the ability to easily add details, pictures and attachments to all your inventoried items.
-Curious about how much time and money Sortly can save you?
-Start a free, two-week trial today!
+The app offers key inventory management features like QR and barcode scanning, data-rich reporting, an easy-to-customize inventory system, and the ability to easily add details, pictures, and attachments to all your inventoried items.